wentzien/cocalc-docker/README.md

 **LICENSE AND SUPPORT:**
   - Much of this code is licensed [under the AGPL](https://en.wikipedia.org/wiki/Affero_General_Public_License).
-If you would instead like a more company-friendly MIT license instead (or you just want to support CoCalc), please contact [help@cocalc.com](help@cocalc.com), and we will sell you a single-instance 1-year license for $799.
+If you would instead like a business-friendly MIT license instead, please contact [help@cocalc.com](help@cocalc.com), and we will sell you a 1-year license for $799.
 This also includes some support, though with no guarantees (that costs more).
+We **do** have several happy paying customers as of Sept 2019.
   - Email [the mailing list](https://groups.google.com/forum/?fromgroups#!forum/cocalc) for community support.

 **SECURITY STATUS:**